Chayemor/NixaTractiv/README.md

 #About
-When you install and run the site for the first time you´ll see that the database committed with this project is empty.
-That´s in order for the user to be able to test the entire flow of loading the home screen, schedule an activity and then see it in the home screen.
+When you install and run the site for the first time you'll see that the database committed with this project is empty.
+That's in order for the user to be able to test the entire flow of loading the home screen, schedule an activity and then see it in the home screen.

 The platform you use to test this, be it Windows or IOs, should not affect your experience.

+## Requirements

+The requirements were obtained from react_challenge_specification.pdf

 ###The screens completed are:
 - US01